Caitlin Reed Wiesner

 - View My Scholar Website

-Dr. Wiesner is an Assistant Professor of History who specializes in the history of women, gender, and sexuality in the 20th century United States.
+Dr. Wiesner is an Assistant Professor of History who specializes in the history of gender, sexuality, race and crime control policy in the 20th century United States.
+She holds the William F. Olson Chair in Civic and Culture Studies for the 2023-2024 Academic Year.

 Ph.D., Rutgers University (2021)